 For the purpose of implementing paragraph 22 a) and b):

-Inspections at sea shall be undertaken in accordance with CMM 2019/14 (High Seas Boarding and Inspection Procedures);
+Inspections at sea shall be undertaken in accordance with CMM 2019/14 (High Seas Boarding and Inspection Procedures), including its paragraph 7;

-each CCP shall only make available such VMS data to a Contracting Party Authorised Inspector, and any other government officials for whom it is deemed necessary to access the data;
+each CCP shall only make available VMS data relevant to the planned or active surveillance operations and/or inspections at sea to the requesting CCP’s inspectors and any other government officials for whom it is deemed necessary to access the data;

-VMS data relevant to the planned or active surveillance operations and/or inspections at sea shall be transmitted to the inspectors and government officials in charge of the operations referred to in paragraph 22 a) and b);

-Contracting Parties shall ensure that such inspectors and government officials keep the data confidential and only use the data for the purposes described in paragraph 22 a) and b);
+CCPs shall ensure that such inspectors and government officials keep the data confidential and only use the data for the purposes described in paragraph 22 a) and b);

-Contracting Parties may retain VMS data provided by the Secretariat for the purposes described in paragraph 22 a) and b) until 24 hours after the time that the active operation has concluded.
-Except in the circumstances outlined in paragraph 23 f), Contracting Parties shall submit a written confirmation to the Secretariat of the deletion of the VMS data immediately after the 24 hours’ period;
+CCPs shall be allowed to retain VMS data provided by the Secretariat for the purposes described in paragraph 22 a) and b) until 72 hours after the time that the active operation has concluded.
+Except in the circumstances outlined in paragraph 23 f), CCPs shall submit a written confirmation to the Secretariat of the deletion of the VMS data immediately after the 72 hours’ period;

-Contracting Parties’ Authorised Inspectors and government officials authorities may retain VMS data provided by the Secretariat for the purposes described in paragraph 22 a) and b) for longer than the periods specified in paragraph 23 e) only if it is part of an investigation, judicial or administrative proceeding of an alleged violation of the provisions of the Agreement, any CMMs or decisions adopted by the Meeting of the Parties, or domestic laws and regulations.
-Contracting Parties shall inform the Secretariat of the purposes and expected timing of the additional period of data retention before the expiration of the initial period and the Secretariat shall promptly notify the concerned Flag CCP of the additional period.
+CCPs’ inspectors and government officials authorities shall be allowed to retain VMS data provided by the Secretariat for the purposes described in paragraph 22 a) and b) for longer than the periods specified in paragraph 23 e) only if it is part of an investigation, judicial or administrative proceeding of an alleged violation of the provisions of the Agreement, any CMMs or decisions adopted by the Meeting of the Parties, or domestic laws and regulations.
+CCPs shall inform the Secretariat of the purposes and expected timing of the additional period of data retention before the expiration of the initial period and the Secretariat shall promptly notify the concerned Flag CCP of the additional period.

-For the purpose of paragraph 22 a), Contracting Parties requesting VMS data shall provide the Secretariat the geographic area of the planned surveillance and/or inspection activity.
+For the purpose of paragraph 22 a), CCPs requesting VMS data shall provide the Secretariat the geographic area of the planned surveillance and/or inspection activity.
 In this case, the Secretariat shall provide the most recent available VMS data for the notified geographic area at a specified point in time no more than 48 hours prior to the commencement of each surveillance and/or inspection activity.
-In the event that the planned surveillance and/or inspection activity does not proceed, the Contracting Party shall notify the Secretariat and destroy the data, and confirm the data destruction to the Secretariat in writing, without delay.
-Regardless of whether the planned surveillance and/or inspection activity were conducted or not, the Secretariat shall notify the Flag CCP that the VMS data were provided to the Contracting Party no later than 7 working days after the VMS data provision, and, if applicable, that they have received confirmation that the data have been destroyed.
+In the event that the planned surveillance and/or inspection activity does not proceed, the CCP shall notify the Secretariat and destroy the data, and confirm the data destruction to the Secretariat in writing, without delay.
+Regardless of whether the planned surveillance and/or inspection activity were conducted or not, the Secretariat shall notify the Flag CCP that the VMS data were provided to the CCP no later than 7 working days after the VMS data provision, and, if applicable, that they have received confirmation that the data have been destroyed.

-For the purpose of paragraph 22 b), the Secretariat shall provide VMS data from the previous 10 days, for vessels detected during the active surveillance and/or inspection activity, by a Contracting Party, and VMS data for all vessels within 100 n miles of the surveillance and/or inspection activity location.
-The Secretariat shall provide regular updates of VMS data to the Contracting Party for the duration of the active surveillance and/or inspection activity.
-Contracting Parties conducting the active surveillance and/or inspection activity shall provide the Secretariat and the VMS Point of Contact of the Flag CCP with a report including the name of the vessel or aircraft on active surveillance and/or inspection activity.
+For the purpose of paragraph 22 b), the Secretariat shall provide VMS data from the previous 10 days, for vessels detected during the active surveillance and/or inspection activity by a CCP, and VMS data for all vessels within 100 n miles of the surveillance and/or inspection activity location.
+The Secretariat shall provide regular updates of VMS data to the CCP for the duration of the active surveillance and/or inspection activity.
+CCPs conducting the active surveillance and/or inspection activity shall provide the Secretariat and the VMS Point of Contact of the Flag CCP with a report including the name of the vessel or aircraft on active surveillance and/or inspection activity.
 This information shall be made available without undue delay after the surveillance and/or inspection activities are complete.